haikalllp/Shrewd-Macro-XD/docs/architecture.md

 ## User Guide

 1. **Running the Application**:
-   - Double-click the MouseMacro.exe in the bin/Debug/net6.0-windows folder
+   - Double-click MouseMacro.exe in the bin/Release/net6.0-windows folder
-   - Or create a shortcut to the exe for easy access
+   - Application icon will be visible in taskbar and window title

 2. **Setting the Toggle Key**:
    - Click the "Click to Set New Key" button
    - Press any key to set it as the new toggle key
-   - The current toggle key is displayed in bold
+   - The current toggle key is displayed in bold at the top

 3. **Adjusting Jitter Strength**:
    - Use the slider to set jitter strength (1-20)
    - Changes take effect immediately
+   - Current strength value is displayed above the slider

+4. **Using Debug Information**:
+   - Click "Show Debug Info" button to toggle the debug panel
+   - Debug panel shows real-time status updates
+   - Each debug message includes a timestamp

-4. **Using the Macro**:
+5. **Using the Macro**:
    - Press the toggle key to turn the macro ON/OFF
    - Hold both LMB and RMB to activate the jitter effect
    - Window title shows current state (ON/OFF)

 ## Conclusion

-This architecture provides a clear framework for a mouse macro application with an intuitive user interface.
-The application is designed with modular components to ensure maintainability and scalability.
+This architecture provides a framework for a modern, user-friendly mouse macro application.
+The dark-themed UI offers excellent usability while maintaining a professional appearance.
+The application is designed with modular components to ensure maintainability and scalability, with added debug capabilities for troubleshooting.